huangli712/iQIST/docs/src/ch04/out_hybri.md

      close(mytmp)
 ```

-> NOTE:
+!!! note

-> The column for the error bar is always zero in this file.
+    The column for the error bar is always zero in this file.

 In the **HIBISCUS** component, we provide a Python module to read the output files of quantum impurity solvers.
 You can use it to read the *solver.hybri.dat* file.
 See [script/u_reader.py](../ch07/reader.md) for more details.